 - Usually, calling Customer Service is the first step.
 If there is anything else you need to do, Customer Service will let you know.
 1-866-334-3141 (TTY: 711), 7 a.m.
 8 p.m., seven days a week (excluding major holidays). - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - If we cannot resolve your complaint over the phone, we have a formal procedure to review your complaint.
+If you put your complaint in writing, we will respond to your complaint in writing. - If we cannot resolve your complaint over the phone, we have a formal procedure to review your complaints.
 We call this the Baylor Scott & White Health Plan Grievance Procedure.
 All Grievances related to quality of care will receive a written response.
 In order to have your grievance reviewed by the Baylor Scott & White Health Plan, you must file the grievance no later than sixty (60) calendar days after the event or incident about which you have a complaint. - O The Baylor Scott & White Health Plan will acknowledge, investigate, and resolve all Grievances as expeditiously as is required based on your health status, but no later than thirty (30) calendar days after the date of receipt of the Grievance.
 The Baylor Scott & White Health Plan may extend the 30-day timeframe by up to fourteen (14) days if you request the extension or if the Baylor Scott & White Health Plan justifies the need for additional information and documents how the delay is in your interest.
-When the Baylor Scott & White Health Plan extends the deadline, we will immediately notify you in writing of the reason for the delay. - The Baylor Scott & White Health Plan will respond no later than twenty-four (24) hours after receipt of a Grievance that involves refusal to grant a request for an expedited coverage determination or an expedited redetermination, if you have not yet purchased or received the drug if applicable to your plan that is in dispute.
+When the Baylor Scott & White Health Plan extends the deadline, we will immediately notify you in writing of the reason for the delay. - Whether you call or write, you should contact Customer Service right away.
+The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
+If you have a "fast complaint," it means we will give you an answer within 24 hours.